prof-rossetti/intro-to-python/exercises/web-app/checkpoints/7-integration.md

 > FYI: [Reference Code](https://github.com/s2t2/daily-briefings-py/pull/1/commits/26299ec21548b3d9465b78e11f8ff5e4e17a77b8)

-Alright, we've demonstrated our ability to send and receive data from a web form.
+Alright, we've demonstrated our ability to send and receive data via a web form.
 Now let's apply that approach to integrating our weather functionality.

-Let's create a web form with a text input element to allow the user to specify their given zipcode.
-In the templates directory, add a new HTML file called "weather_form.html" and place the following contents inside:
+Let's create a web form with a text input element to allow the user to specify their given zip code.
+In the templates directory, add a new HTML file called "weather_form.html" and place inside the following contents:

 ```html
 {% extends "bootstrap_layout.html" %}